How do plumbers find leaks behind walls?

 2. Water pressure test

-Next turn on the outdoor tap and let the water flow through the pressure gauge.
+Next, turn on the outdoor tap and let the water flow through the pressure gauge.
 Make a note of the pressure reading displayed on the gauge.
 After this, leave the water turned off for a few hours and then return to check the gauge.

 3. Check your utility bills